alialib/alia/docs/custom-signals.md

     [&]() { return make_id(my_object.uid); });
 ```

-With the above signal, change detection can be done using the object's ID, so
+With the above signal, change detection can be done using the object's `uid`, so
-the object's value itself only has to be touched when new values are
+the object's value itself only has to be touched when new values are retrieved.
-retrieved.
 </dd>

 <dt>lambda_duplex(has_value, read, ready_to_write, write)</dt><dd>